brianhornsby/kodi-addons/README.md

 xbmc-addons
 ===========

-Xcode build scripts for XBMC addons
+Makefile and Xcode project files for building XBMC addons.